Informing yourself and opting for natural methods of pain relief during labour makes so much sense.

 For more information on active birth, check out Janet Balaskas’ book, New Active Birth.

-Visit a naturopath or homeopath before your birth so they can provide some natural pain relief preparations for you, which are safe while pregnant and breastfeeding.
+If you visit a naturopath before your birth, they may be able to provide some natural pain relief preparations for you, which are safe while pregnant and breastfeeding.
 You can get some preparations over the counter from your pharmacy, for example, Rescue Remedy, however a tailored preparation just for you is ideal.

 Natural Pain Relief Option #6: Massage / Pressure